/ May 6

 How ocean waves are formed

 Ocean waves have long been a source of intrigue, myth, and wonder.
-From the Greek mythologies of Benthesikyme and Cymopoleia the goddess of waves, to the Polynesian legend of Tangaroa, god of the seas, people have felt the power of a wave and attributed it to supernatural causes.
-The truth is much more scientific, but just as fascinating.
+From the Greek mythologies of Benthesikyme and Cymopoleia, the goddess of waves, to the Polynesian legend of Tangaroa, god of the seas, people have felt the power of a wave and attributed it to supernatural causes.
+The truth is much more scientific but just as fascinating.

 Waves are formed by energy that has traveled through the water in a circular motion.

 According to the National Oceanic and Atmospheric Association (NOAA) when there is a storm over the middle of the ocean, winds push against the surface of the water “creating a disturbance that steadily builds as wind continues to blow and the wave crest rises.”
-And if we remember Newton’s Laws, energy cannot be created or destroyed, so the energy of the wave travels hundreds to thousands of miles until it reaches a coast.
+And if we remember Newton’s Laws, energy cannot be created or destroyed, so the power of the wave travels hundreds to thousands of miles until it reaches a coast.

 Diagram of breaking waves